nuriel77/goshimmer-playbook/README.md

 ## Update the run-screen script or gosc

 To update any scripts provided by this playbook simply use `gosc` and select to update gosc and scripts option from the menu.

+# Appendix

+## Install Alongside IRI-Playbook

+It is possible to run this installation on an IRI-playbook node.
+You must have enough RAM and CPU power to accommodate both.

+A few notes:

+* This has only been tested in the case where you already have a Dockerized IRI-playbook node and run this installer afterwards.
+* GoShimmer-playbook re-uses IRI's HTTPS configuration (SSL certificate)
+* You will also be able to access the web services using the user you have configured for IRI

 # Donations